 c.
-The AI Disjunct in Make in India
+The AI disjunct in Make in India

-Given that AI is a capital intensive undertaking requiring high-tech hardware devices and machinery, much of which is currently not available domestically needs to be imported.
-The high import duty on IoT devices, which was until recently at 30 percent, and on other hardware was noted as a cost that smaller players find difficult to off-set, especially if they are targeting farmers as in the case of Fasal, an IoT startup that works with horticulture farmers.
-"We want to sell it [the IoT kit] for 90 Indian rupees, but because of taxes we have to sell it for 140 Indian rupees, and every 10 Indian rupees increase, decreases exponentially the number of farmers who can buy [the service]," pointed out company founder, Shailendra Tiwari.
+Given that AI is a capital-intensive undertaking requiring high-tech hardware devices and machinery, much of which is currently not available domestically needs to be imported.
+The high import duty on IoT devices, which was until recently at 30 per cent, and on other hardware was noted as a cost that smaller players find difficult to off-set, especially if they are targeting farmers as in the case of Fasal, an IoT startup that works with horticulture farmers.
+"We want to sell it [the IoT kit] for

+90 Indian rupees, but because of taxes we have to sell it for 140 Indian rupees, and every 10 Indian rupees increase, decreases exponentially the number of farmers who can buy [the service]," pointed out company founder, Shailendra Tiwari.

-If import duties are prohibitive on the one hand, high-tech manufacturing has also not taken off in a big way despite policies such as Make in India.
+Given that AI is a capitalintensive undertaking requiring high-tech hardware devices and machinery, much of which is currently not available domestically needs to be imported.
+If import duties are prohibitive on the one hand, hightech manufacturing has also not taken off in a big way despite policies such as Make in India.
 This particularly applies to manufacturing of drones, which are critical digital intelligence tools for agriculture innovation.
 Vipul Singh, who heads Aarav Unmanned Systems, believes that past a certain scale, he will have little choice but to outsource manufacturing of drones to China.
-He reckons that "most of the essential components like high efficiency miniature brushless motors, lithium polymer or lithium ion batteries, etc., are not at all manufactured in India...
+He reckons that "most of the essential components like high efficiency miniature brushless motors, lithium polymer or lithium ion batteries, etc., are not at all manufactured in India.
 Also, making drones is a multidisciplinary activity, which requires precise synchronisation among different stakeholders just like the automotive industry.
 The current drone industry in India is very scattered and small scale, with not much fundamental level technology development."